Sunday, September 5, 2010

 -Japan-Philippines Joint Statement "Fostering a Strategic Partnership for the Future between Close Neighbors"

 -this is also known as JPEPA that was created to overcome the present economic crisis and further strengthen the bilateral relations of Japan and Philippines.
-This agreement took long in the senate before it was ratified for it gave some disadvantages but was eventually ratified.
+This agreement took long in the senate before it was ratified for it gave some disadvantages but was eventually ratified.· Philippine foreign policy decisions have to be made in the context of ASEAN;

 Arroyo to leave for Asean summit in Thailand Friday